phellwege/angular-dating-app/README.md

 - [W3Schools](https://www.w3schools.com/) - This has always been one of my go to's for any project that I have a minor question on.
 - [Stack Overflow](https://stackoverflow.com/) - Stack overflow is an amazing resource where most of the questions that you could possibly have, have already been answered.
-- [MDN Web Docs](https://developer.mozilla.org/en-US/) - Mozilla is one of the most well written and easiest to digest sources of documentation available.
-I highly Recommend.
+- [Udemy](https://allatallc.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch) - The tutorial used for learning this
 ## Author

 - Website - [Peter Hellwege](http://peters-portfolio.net/)

 ## Acknowledgments

-A big thank you to Udemy for the tutorial.
+A big thank you to Udemy for this tutorial.